• Skip to primary navigation

 Step 5: Allow the creamer to cool to room temperature before storing.
 Store pumpkin coffee creamer in an air-tight container in the fridge for 1-2 weeks.
 Shake (or stir) well before using to re-distribute the spices.

-Pumpkin Spice Coffee Creamer Recipe Variations and Substitutions
+Pumpkin Spice Creamer Recipe Variations and Substitutions

 • Make this into a sugar-free pumpkin spice coffee creamer.
 If you’re looking for a sugar-free option, use pure maple syrup instead of the brown sugar.
 Not only does real maple syrup scream fall, it’s a wonderful way to sweeten our homemade creamer without refined sugar!
 Replace the brown sugar with maple syrup 1-for-1.